Starting orthodontic treatment often brings up important questions about how care will continue if your situation changes.

 2. Assessing Feasibility: Transitioning to a New Orthodontist

-π¦· Are Dentists Frontline Workers?
+π¦· Are Dentists Considered Frontline Workers?
+The Unsung Heroes with Sharp Tools and Braver Smiles

-3. The Transfer Process: Steps to Change Orthodontists Mid-Treatment
+4. The Transfer Process: Steps to Change Orthodontists Mid-Treatment

 Switching orthodontists during braces is a decision that involves a few crucial steps to ensure the continuity and success of your orthodontic treatment.